 That means investors ought to stay diversified broadly in their portfolios.
 They should also recognize that timing individual markets is really, really hard.

-It’s far better to take a more balanced and thoughtful approach to investing.
+It’s far better to take a more balanced and thoughtful approach to invest.
 Diversify to mitigate risk and rebalance your portfolio.
 Ensure you’re taking advantage of a tried-and-trusted investment strategy: buy low, sell high.
-Of course, if your investing with WealthBar, we’re already doing that for you.
+Of course, if you are investing with WealthBar, we’re already doing that for you.

 Bonus: On a related note, learn what my co-founder and CEO Tea Nicola had so say on this topic while discussing returns and investment strategies.